-Trying to carry out specialized tasks yourself or asking workers to take on tasks outside of their field means the job may not be done properly, so this could be a good opportunity to work with an outside contractor.
+Trying to carry out specialized tasks yourself or asking workers to take on tasks outside of their field means projects may not be done properly.
+This could be a good opportunity to work with an outside contractor.

 Tasks you (or workers) despise

-This doesn’t mean outsourcing all the jobs in-house workers don’t like doing.
-Few people enjoy every single aspect of their job, and for the most part, they get on with it anyway.
+This doesn’t mean outsourcing all the tasks that in-house workers don’t like doing.
+Few people enjoy every single aspect of their work, and for the most part, they get on with it anyway.

-It’s common for hires or business owners to carry out tasks outside of their specialty, especially when it doesn’t seem viable to hire someone new to take on the job.
+It’s common for hires or business owners to carry out tasks outside of their specialty, especially when it doesn’t seem viable to hire someone new to take on the workload.

 However, when you or the workers you hire despise doing these tasks, it may bring down morale, pull resources away from things that need more attention, and affect the company as a whole.